-- (a) This access policy commences on the Commencement Date and will be reviewed in accordance with regulations 15(1) and (2) of the Regulations and may be amended subject to sections 127(10) and (11) of the Act. - (b) This access policy expires on the earlier of: - (i) the day upon which, under the terms of the Act, the Port Operator is no longer required to have an access policy; and - (ii) the day upon which a new access policy is approved under section 127(3) of the Act.
+- (a) This access policy commences on the Commencement Date. - (b) This access policy expires on the earlier of: - (i) the day upon which, under the terms of the Act, the Port Operator is no longer required to have an access policy; and - (ii) the day five years after the Commencement Date, by which time it must have been reviewed in accordance with section 15(1) of the Regulations.